vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 This sample application demonstrates how to efficiently represent three different ways of applying pretrained Transformer models for text ranking in Vespa.

-The three methods are described in detail in  these blog posts:
+The methods are described in detail in these blog posts:

 * [Pretrained language models for search - part 1 ](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-1/)
 * [Pretrained language models for search - part 2 ](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-2/)